I don’t mean driving to and from work…that’s considered “commuting”, and it’s not tax-deductible.

 But if you own your vehicle personally and use it for business, taking the time to track your business use pays off, literally.

 The idea is that because it’s your car, you personally pay for gas and maintenance, even though the car has mixed use.
 To compensate you for these expenses, you can track expenses (like gas receipts) that are specific to work.
 This is hard to do, since a single tank of gas is usually more than a business trip, and repairs can’t usually be directly associated with a specific job.

 Instead, the IRS will compensate you with a personal tax deduction on your 1040 for each mile driven.
 The idea is that this per-mile rate covers all your business-associated expenses.

-In 2016, the IRS’s Standard Mileage Rate is 53¢ a mile.
-This rate varies every year, so you should check IRS.gov each year to get the current standards.
+The IRS’s Standard Mileage Rate varies every year, so you should check IRS.gov each year to get the current standards.